Paycheck Protection Loan Update:

 - Cost of Goods - base these on revenues

 - Expenses - utilities and rent could be forgivable if they are under 25% of your total loan amount

-- Personnel - the loan requires you to keep the same FTE (headcount) you had as of Feb 15th on payroll, and in fact is the purpose of the PPP.
-You can reduce payroll up to 24% and still qualify for forgiveness, but you must have the same FTE.
-If you have laid off employees already you will need to hire them back for full forgiveness.
+- Personnel - the loan requires you to keep the same FTE (headcount) you had prior to receiving the funds, and in fact is the purpose of the PPP.
+You can reduce payroll up to a certain percent (see current specifics of the legislation) and still qualify for forgiveness, but you must have the same FTE.
 This is why it is important to model your personnel against your new lower revenue projections.
 You need to understand whether you should get the PPP loan and how not reducing staff at all affects your profits and cash.
 Note: At the time of this writing the PPP loan is unclear about contractor pay.
 In your LivePlan forecast, you can choose between On Staff (for payroll employees) and Contractor.

 - Assets, Tax Rates, and Dividends - add these as necessary